 This is a vintage SF event.
 Like many events, it will likely be cancelled due to the coronavirus.

 There are elite world-class runners and serious runners that make up most of the participants.
 There's the serious Hayes Street hill to climb and the flat stretch through Golden Gate Park.

 But it's the participants from the "E Group" (the last to leave the starting blocks) and the fun-loving spectators who give the race its flare and notoriety.
 Costumes are bright and eye catching.
 There are "caterpillars", groups of 8-10 runners connected by a theme costume.
 There are even "floats" propelled by foot power.

 City leaders talk about banning nude racers.
 Despite the promises, nude racers run and walk right along with Betty Boop, Tahiti Bob, Jungle George and all their pals.
 It's tradition.

 So, viewers be advised that this gallery contains nudity.
-I fell for the attraction and included a few of "the racy" racers in my gallery.

 Photos, and the details in each, are best viewed individually.